 Passive and active are the two available scanning methods.
 In passive scanning, the scanner only receives advertising packets.
 In active scanning, the scanner sends "scan request" messages to the advertiser, containing the scanner Bluetooth address and its address type.

-Note: This article does not cover the extended advertising.
+Note: This article does not cover extended advertising (https://github.com/SiliconLabs/bluetooth_stack_features/tree/master/advertising/extended_advertising).

-After the scanner has collected all necessary information from an advertiser, it can connect to it.
-The following sequence diagram illustrates the steps taking place in order to successfully establish a connection:
+After the scanner collects all necessary information from an advertiser, it can connect to it.
+The following sequence diagram illustrates the steps to successfully establish a connection:

-Note that the scanner is the one that is initiating the connection.
+Note that the scanner is initiating the connection, which makes it the central device upon connection.

 Connection Initiation Failure

 A connection initiation failure can happen either because the connection initiation is canceled or it times out.
 A device can cancel a pending connection immediately after creation.
-The slave must respond to the master within a given time interval.
+The peripheral must respond to the central within a given time interval.
 The BLE standard defines the fixed number of six connection intervals as the limit within whichever host can remain silent (not sending any packet).
-If one of the hosts (master or slave) remains silent for longer, the connection is dropped.
+If one of the hosts (central or peripheral) remains silent for longer, the connection is dropped.

-In this example, six connection intervals passed without receiving any data channel PDU from the slave.
+In this example, six connection intervals passed without receiving any data channel PDU from the peripheral.
 As a result, the connection is dropped.
-Similarly, If the master had failed to send data channel PDU to the slave for that same time interval, the connection would have dropped.
+Similarly, If the central had failed to send data channel PDU to the peripheral for that same time interval, the connection would have dropped.

 Note: This is different from the supervision timeout.
 It applies only for the connection initiation.
-In other words, there is at least one successful connection event where packets are exchanged between the master and slave.
+In other words, there is at least one successful connection event where packets are exchanged between the central and peripheral.

 Updating Connection Parameters

 After a BLE connection has been established, some parameter adjustments might be requested.
-To do so, the "Connection parameter request" procedure can be triggered by either host, master or slave.
+To do so, the "Connection parameter request" procedure can be triggered by either host, central or peripheral.
 The procedure can be triggered at link layer level (i.e., without the application requesting it) during connection initiation.
-The BGAPI implements the routine gecko_cmd_le_gap_set_conn_parameters() to preset the parameter values.
-When the connection is initiated, it is still possible at any point in time to update the connection parameters via a call to the routine gecko_cmd_le_connection_set_parameters() in the application layer:
+The BGAPI implements the routine sl_bt_connection_set_default_parameters to preset the parameter values.
+When the connection is initiated, it is still possible at any point in time to update the connection parameters by calling sl_bt_connection_set_parameters in the application layer:

-Note: During the "Connection parameter request" procedure, the master has always the priority over parameter decision.
-In other words, the master has always the "last word" for parameter negotiation.
+Note: During the "Connection parameter request" procedure, the central has always the priority over parameter decision.
+In other words, the central has always the "last word" for parameter negotiation.